 • Check the outlets – If it’s been a while since you’ve run your generator, you’ll be surprised at where enterprising insects will set up shop.
 Make sure that there is nothing in the plugs so that you don’t get any nasty shorts or shocks when you plug something in.

 • Change the oil – You should have changed the oil before you put it away into storage.
-You might wonder why you need to change it again when it hasn’t been run, and that’s precisely the reason.
 Oil left to its own devices will start to break down and not lubricate as well as it should.

-• Inspect the gas tank – The same thing is true with the gas tank.
-It should have been emptied before it was put away or stabilizers added.
+• Inspect the gas tank – The gas tank should have been emptied before it was put away or stabilizers added.
 If it wasn’t, you’re going to have to take some time to clean the old gas out to avoid damaging the generator.

 • Check the spark plug – The spark plug in your inverter generator is what’s going to give you a nice clean start.
 Take the old one out and head to your local auto shop to have it checked.
-Check the gap clearance as well.
-If it looks old or it’s been a while since you’ve replaced it, spend the five bucks to get a new plug.
-The A-iPower 3800 series takes an NGK BPR6HS plug, for example.
-If you aren’t sure, take the old plug in to find a replacement.
 Replace the spark plug wire if necessary.

 • Look at the pull starter cord – Pull out the starter cord slowly and take a look at it.
-You want to be sure that the exterior isn’t worn or frayed.
-There’s nothing more frustrating than trying to start your generator and having the starter cord snap off in your hands.
+You want to be sure that the exterior isn’t worn or frayed, which might make it break.

 There are a number of reasons why you might be putting your generator into long term storage.
 You might be moving.
 You might have your generator at your winter home in Florida and be heading back north for the spring.
 Whatever the reason, when you put it away, follow these steps to make taking it out of storage next season as painless as possible.

 • Drain the gas tank – you can use a siphon or a hand pump to make this easy.
-And because it’s pure gas, you can just put it in a gas can and dump that into your car.
 If you don’t want to drain the gas tank, then add stabilizer like Stabil or Sea Foam.
 Those prevent gasoline from breaking down while you’re gone.

 • Clean the entire thing.
 You want to make sure it looks brand new.
-Wipe away any oil residue, dirt or other spots.
-Lightly oil any exposed rubber fittings to keep them from cracking, however.
-Check the linkage, spring, engine controls, cooling fins; these should all be clean and clear of debris.
+Wipe away any oil residue, dirt or other spots, and lightly oil any exposed rubber fittings to keep them from cracking.

 • Invest in a cover – When you put your inverter generator away, put it up off of the ground.
 A couple of old tires and a sheet of plywood will serve nicely.
 That keeps most mice and other vermin from being tempted to nest in it.
 Get a nice cover and wrap it to protect it as well.